mevaldovi/History-Quiz_Revised/README.md

 ## Description
-A user-interactive, easy to use history quiz to test javascript fundamentals.
+A user-interactive, easy to use history quiz to test JavaScript fundamentals.

 ## Technology
 HTML, CSS, Vanilla JavaScript.